 Please note that the KL2 program is particularly committed to increasing diversity of the research workforce.
-Therefore, we have set a goal that at least 50% of KL2 scholars will be from under-represented minority (URM) backgrounds.
+Therefore, we have set a goal that at least 50% of KL2 scholars will be from underrepresented racial and ethnic groups (UREGs).
 Members of underrepresented groups are encouraged to apply.

 Please note: NIH/NCATS will not support international work on the KL2 grant, so all research projects must be based in the United States.